react-navigation/react-navigation.github.io/versioned_docs/version-4.x/stack-navigator.md

 - `navigationOptions` - Navigation options for the navigator itself, to configure a parent navigator
 - `defaultNavigationOptions` - Default navigation options to use for screens
 - `paths` - A mapping of overrides for the paths set in the route configs
 - `screensEnabled` - Boolean used to indicate whether [react-native-screens](https://github.com/software-mansion/react-native-screens) should be used for this navigator.
-Defaults to `false` for `mode = 'modal'` and `true` in other cases.
+Defaults to `true`.
+- `activeLimit` - Number of screens to be rendered when not transitioning.
+Defaults to `1` for `mode="card"` and `2` for `mode="modal"`.
+Only has effect with [react-native-screens](https://github.com/software-mansion/react-native-screens) turned on.

 Visual options: